Alfresco/alfresco-ng2-components/docs/content-services/interfaces/search-widget.interface.md

 ### Updating the final query

-The [`SearchQueryBuilderService`](../content-services/search-query-builder.service.md) keeps track of all query fragments that have been added by search widgets.
+The [Search Query Builder Service](../services/search-query-builder.service.md) keeps track of all query fragments that have been added by search widgets.
 When the query is complete, it composes the fragments together alongside other settings that will be used when performing the actual query.